About the project

 In 2016, the BC Environmental Assessment Office granted the port authority an exemption from requiring a provincial environmental assessment certificate for the proposed project.
 Projects can be exempted from provincial environmental assessment if they are unlikely to result in significant adverse environmental, social, economic health or heritage effects.
 Further information is available on the BC Environmental Assessment Office webpage.

 The port authority will continue to engage with all levels of government, regulators, Indigenous groups and adjacent communities, through the offsetting project development.
-The project would be subject to approval from Fisheries and Oceans Canada as offsetting for the RBT2 Project through the Fisheries Act Authorization process and would require a port authority project and environment review permit.
+The project would be subject to approval from Fisheries and Oceans Canada as offsetting for the RBT2 Project through the Fisheries Act Authorization process and would require a port authority project and environmental review permit.

 Outreach with stakeholders is underway, and will include opportunities for stakeholders to provide feedback on the proposed project.
 Public consultation on the offsetting project will take place as part of project permitting.